SHsuperCM/CITResewn/docs/usage/mod_authors.md

 If you didn't know, your mod jar is basically a resourcepack!
-This feature requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed for it to work, specifically `fabric-resource-loader-v0`.
+This feature requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed to work, specifically `fabric-resource-loader-v0`.

+Example:

 Let's say the mod "Gold Sticks" wants to add replacement textures for multiple gold sticks.
 The gold stick is identified by `goldsticks:golden_stick`.